If your ferret escapes there are a number of strategies that you can employ to increase your chances of having them return safely.

 Move the Search Outdoors

-Grab a good flashlight, the treat bag and start the search.
+Grab a good flashlight, treats, +/- a squeaky toy and start the search.

 Wear comfortable clothes that can get dirty.